 Issue Implications for scheduling Minimise dredging requirements The schedule is best initiated after the wet season when most sedimentation occurs to avoid the need for follow-up dredging.
 The schedule for this year will begin in mid April.
 Minimise environmental risks Port specific risk assessments suggest maintenance dredging is a low risk at all ports.
-However good practice principles suggest that, for 2020, dredging should be avoided: At Bundaberg from October to February when turtle nesting occurs at Mon Repos (this is also a permit condition) At Karumba from October to April to avoid the prawn migration and turtle nesting period (these are also permit conditions) At Amrun (Weipa) from October to April to avoid coral spawning periods for the eastern Gulf of Carpentaria At Port of Townsville from 3-6 November and from 3-5 December to avoid timing of coral spawning and from 27 August - 2 September to avoid a local cultural event Seagrass communities at ports vary in condition and extent reflecting environmental conditions (e.g. cyclones or above average rainfall) experienced over the preceding years with some being in a good condition whilst others are recovering or are in a poor.
+However good practice principles suggest that, for 2022, dredging should be avoided: At Bundaberg from October to February when turtle nesting occurs at Mon Repos (this is also a permit condition) At Karumba from October to April to avoid the prawn migration and turtle nesting period (these are also permit conditions) At Amrun (near Weipa) from October to April to avoid coral spawning periods for the eastern Gulf of Carpentaria At Port of Townsville from 10-18 October, 8-16 November and from 8-16 December to avoid timing of coral spawning and from 1-7 September to avoid a local event for navigational safety Seagrass communities at ports vary in condition and extent reflecting environmental conditions (e.g. cyclones or above average rainfall) experienced over the preceding years with some being in a good condition whilst others are recovering or are in a poor.
 Many years of dredge and seagrass monitoring indicate no environmental benefit would be gained by restricting maintenance dredging at ports to a specific time of the year.
 Permitting and approval conditions Permit conditions include restrictions on dredging at Bundaberg in the period October to February due to turtle nesting in the area and restrictions on dredging at Karumba from October to April due to prawn migration and turtle nesting.
 Volumes of material to be dredged The degree of siltation and its location within the channel, berth or swing basin determines the volume of material to be dredged and the duration of dredging at each port required to restore designated depths.
-Currently forecast volumes in 2020 at all ports are generally consistent with or below long term averages (largely due to a lack of significant weather events).
+Currently forecast volumes in 2022 at all ports are generally consistent with or below long term averages with the exception of Brisbane (largely due to a lack of significant weather events).
 Urgency of dredging requirements The urgency of dredging requirements varies from year to year depending upon the degree and location of siltation at each port.
 Based on current conditions there are no immediate urgent requirements.
-Dredge refit For 2020, the only viable Australian location for annual refit (servicing) of the Brisbane is in the shipyards at Cairns.
-This has been scheduled following the northern dredging campaign and will take approximately 6-8 weeks.
+Dredge refit The Brisbane will undertake a 17 day in-water refit in Cairns in July 2022.
 Dredge economic efficiencies The schedule has been designed to ensure ports are visited in a relatively linear fashion and avoid the need to "backtrack" wherever possible.
 Increased requirements for the dredge to travel between ports results in increased costs (potentially \$100,000's), fuel usage and vessel emissions.
+Emergency response Major flooding in the Brisbane River resulted in an extended maintenance dredging campaign in Brisbane.

 Figure 1.
-2020 state-wide maintenance dredging schedule by the Brisbane and related environmental timing limitations.
+2022 state-wide maintenance dredging schedule by the Brisbane and related environmental timing limitations.

-Townsville windows include 27 August - 2 September, 3-6 November, 2-5 December
+^{} Townsville windows include 1-7 September, 10-18 October, 8-16 November, 8-16 December